Solid foods: why babies need them

-For about the first six months of life, your baby uses iron stored in his body from when he was in the womb.
-He also gets some iron from breastmilk and/or infant formula.
-But your baby’s iron stores go down as he grows.
-And by around six months, he can’t get the iron he needs from breastmilk or infant formula alone.
+For the first 6 months of life, babies use iron stored in their bodies from when they were in the womb.
+They also get some iron from breastmilk and/or infant formula.
+But babies’ iron stores go down as they grow.
+By around 6 months, babies need to start having iron-rich solid food.

-Introducing solids is also important for helping your baby learn to eat, giving her experience of new tastes and textures from a range of foods, developing her teeth and jaws, and building other skills that she’ll need later for language development.
+Introducing solids is also important for helping babies learn to eat, giving them experience of new tastes and textures from a range of foods.
+It develops their teeth and jaws, and it builds other skills that they’ll need later for language development.

 Signs your baby is ready for solids include when your baby: